keymask/keymask-js/README.md

 For its part, Base57 (or the somewhat more common Base58) is also free of special characters, therefore URL-safe.
-However, since it includes virtually the full range of alphanumeric characters, encoded values can inadvertently contain recognizable words, phrases or slang, including potentially offensive language.
-The Base58 encoding of `0x949545` is `rude`, and, needless to say, there are even ruder examples.
-Although such instances are rare, they can be problematic when the encoded values are displayed publicly.
+However, since it includes virtually the full range of alphanumeric ASCII characters, encoded values can inadvertently contain recognizable words, phrases or slang, including potentially offensive language.
+For example, the Base58 encoding of `0x949545` is `rude`, and, needless to say, there are even ruder examples.
+Although such instances are statistically rare, it may be preferable not to display them to end-users.

 Dropping down to Base41 allows us to remove all vowels and numerals from the encoding alphabet, which makes it virtually impossible to generate crude or